Texting, cell phones, eating and other distractions are causing an increase in traffic accidents.

 - Adjusting a radio, CD or MP3

-The U.S. Department of Transportation reports that reading a text takes a driver's eyes off the road for an average of five seconds.
-At 55 miles per hour, this is similar to driving the length of a football field blindfolded.
-2 Texting drivers are 23 times more likely to be involved in a collision than attentive drivers.
-3 Those simply aren't good odds.
+The National Highway Traffic Safety Administration (NHTSA) reports that reading a text takes a driver's eyes off the road for an average of five seconds.
+At 55 miles per hour, this is similar to driving the length of a football field blindfolded3.
+Texting drivers are 23 times more likely to be involved in a collision than attentive drivers4.
+Those simply aren't good odds.

 At the very least, a traffic accident caused by distracted driving is certain to lead to an increase in a driver's car insurance rates.